“There is a single light of science, and to brighten it anywhere is to brighten it everywhere.”

 One of my major interests is natural organic matter chemistry.
 Natural organic matter comprises the largest organic carbon reservoir on earth.
-In simplest terms, it is a mixture of plant and other biological materials in various states of decay.
-This mixture is extremely complex, and variable in composition, because it is derived from different sources and subject to different conditions.
+In simplest terms, it is a mixture of plant and microbial materials in various states of decay.
+This mixture is extremely complex, and variable in composition, because it is derived from different sources and subjected to different conditions.
 In water, natural organic matter commonly occurs as a fine, colloidal suspension of organic molecules, assembled together through complex interactions with each other and metal ions.
 In soil, natural organic matter forms aggregates and complex associations with soil minerals.
 For all its complexity at any moment, natural organic matter is also always changing as it continues to decay and interact with the surrounding environment.
 The study of natural organic matter is important because it is a fundamental component of ecosystem processes and environmental chemistry, affecting biological activity in soils and water bodies, water and nutrient availability in soils, atmospheric CO2, redox and photochemical reactions in nature, contaminant mobility or sequestration, and more.
 Together with the National High Magnetic Field Laboratory (Tallahassee, FL), we are applying high resolution mass spectrometry (FTICR MS) to examine differences in natural organic matter under various circumstances, including wildfire impacts on organic nitrogen, carbon stabilization during iron mineral crystallization, and adsorption of composted material to mineral soils.
 In addition, together with the research group of Dr. Randy Bartels (Colorado State University), who has developed a “Doppler” Raman spectroscopy technique that is free of interference from background fluorescence, we are employing Doppler Raman spectroscopy with multivariate regression models to quantify and characterize organic carbon and nitrogen in soils with minimal sample preparation.

 Organic Environmental Pollutants